 Serve the Slow Roasted Cider Pork with roast potatoes and seasonal vegetables and enjoy the soft, tender meat and crunchy, tasty cracking.

-The perfect roast to fead a crowd, so invite all you family round, get everyone to pitch in with a dish and enjoy fun, feasting, friendship and laughter together.
+Also, this melt in the mouth pork is perfect to roast a crowd.
+So invite all your family round, get everyone to pitch in with a dish and enjoy fun, feasting, friendship and laughter together.
 Since there is nothing like a good meal and great company to help people relax and unwind.

 If you have enjoyed this recipe for Slow Roasted Cider Pork you may also like these: